DeFi Lending Position Tracking: Collateral, Debt, and a Liquidation Risk (2026)

 Practical guidance

-- Track the pair — net collateral against debt, never supply-only.
+- Track the pair: net collateral against debt, never supply-only.

 - Model the health metric so liquidations are explained, not mysteries.

-- Confirm each protocol's specifics — the shape generalises, the detail does not.
+- Confirm each protocol's specifics; the shape generalises, the detail does not.

-How Wag3s helps
+How Wag3s handles it

-Wag3s Folio tracks DeFi lending as a collateral/debt pair, reads accruing derived balances on both legs, models the health metric and liquidations as events across Aave-, Compound-, Morpho- and Spark-type protocols, and surfaces the data for the jurisdiction-specific tax characterisation.
+Wag3s Folio tracks DeFi lending as a collateral/debt pair, reads accruing derived balances on both legs, models the health metric and liquidations as events across Aave-, Compound-, Morpho- and Spark-type protocols, and surfaces the result for the jurisdiction-specific tax characterisation.
 See the Folio product page.

 Further reading